How to lose belly fat

 • soya

-Go for foods that are rich in protein and low in fat.
-These are known as lean sources as some sources of protein can be high in saturated fat.
-Alternatively, there are lots of protein products on the market, such as supplements and powders.
-But if you decide to use these make sure you have a trained dietitian or nutritionist supervising your diet.
+Alternatively, there are lots of protein products available, such as supplements and powders.
+But if you decide to use these make sure a dietitian or nutritionist is supervising your diet.

 Any form of exercise for at least 30 minutes a day is good for you.
 Use every opportunity to move your body more, whether you are at home, work or with friends.
 This could include cycling to work or getting off the bus or train one or two stops early.